torinkwok/Cocoa-Doc-Translation/Mac-Technology-Overview.framework/Creating Software Products for the Mac Platform.md

 * **Address Book action plug-ins.** An Address Book plug-in lets you add custom actions that act on the data in a person’s Address Book card.
 For example, the existing Large Type action displays the selected phone number in large type.
 Each action plug-in performs a single action, which can open a simple window within the Address Book app.
 If an action needs to do anything else, it must launch your app to perform the action.
 To learn how to create an Address Book action plug-in, see “[ Creating and Using Address Book Action Plug-ins ]( https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/AddressBook/Tasks/Actions.html#//apple_ref/doc/uid/20001681 )”.

 * **App plug-ins.** An app plug-in can extend the features of any app that supports a plug-in model.
 In addition to third-party apps, several Apple apps also support plug-ins, such as iTunes, Final Cut Pro, and Aperture.
-For information about developing plug-ins for Apple apps, visit the Apple Developer website.
+For information about developing plug-ins for Apple apps, visit the [ Apple Developer website ]( https://developer.apple.com/ ).

 * **Automator plug-ins.** Using an Automator plug-in, you can expand the default set of actions available in Automator, a utility app that lets users assemble complex scripts using a palette of predefined actions.
 Automator plug-ins can be written in AppleScript or Objective-C, so you can write them for your own app’s features or for the features of other scriptable apps.
 (It’s a good idea to provide Automator plug-ins for your app’s most common tasks because doing so gives users more ways to interact with your app.)
-To learn how to write an Automator plug-in, see Automator Programming Guide.
+To learn how to write an Automator plug-in, see [ Automator Programming Guide ]( https://developer.apple.com/library/mac/documentation/AppleApplications/Conceptual/AutomatorConcepts/Automator.html#//apple_ref/doc/uid/TP40001450 ).

 * **Core Audio plug-ins.** A Core Audio plug-in can support the manipulation of audio streams during most processing stages.
 For example, you can use plug-ins to generate, process, or receive an audio stream or to interact with new types of audio-related hardware devices.
-To begin learning about Core Audio, read Core Audio Overview.
+To begin learning about Core Audio, read [ Core Audio Overview ]( https://developer.apple.com/library/mac/documentation/MusicAudio/Conceptual/CoreAudioOverview/Introduction/Introduction.html#//apple_ref/doc/uid/TP40003577 ).

 ### 插件